This Moon Rabbit Lantern Is The Perfect Mid-Autumn Festival Craft

-The Mid-Autumn Festival calls for lantern-toting strolls under the full moon with the whole family.
-There’s something about holding our kids’ sweaty little hands through the streets and seeing their excitement at every brightly lit lantern that makes the whole experience more enjoyable.
+The Mid-Autumn Festival calls for lantern-toting strolls under the full moon with loved ones.
+There’s something about holding our kids' sweaty, sanitised little hands through the streets, and seeing their excitement at every brightly lit lantern that makes the whole experience more enjoyable.
 So here’s a special way to bring some tradition into your experience: by doing a DIY lantern festival craft with your kids at home.

 · 6 paper plates

 · 2 pieces of yarn or string, approximately 40 cm each